Zakho SC: Beginnings

 In 1986 the management team of the Zakho Youth Sporting Center which consisted of president Yousef Dawad Jabo as well as members: Ali Omran, Bashar Rahmallah, Khaled Hussein, Neshan Kerob, Khalat Ramadan and Khwaste Furman came up with the idea of starting Zakho Football Club to replace the Sporting Center or to be a part of it.
 According to the National Olympic Committee of Iraq one of the requirements for the creation of the club was that there was to be actual participation of the Sporting Center in sports competitions for at least one year before the club could be registered.
-So the sporting committee set up teams for different age groups and started competing in different Friendly Matches.
+So the sporting committee set up teams for different age groups and started competing in different friendly matches.

 Regional Championship

 In 1986 Zakho competed in a regional tournament in Duhok under the name of Zakho Youth Center against Duhok Police, Duhok Youth Center, Duhok students and Duhok SC.

-Zakho went on to win the competition after defeating all the participants including Duhok FC on penalties.
-In addition to the regional tournament that the Sporting Center achieved, they also found success in other sports such as Basketball, Wrestling, Weightlifting and Bodybuilding which improved their establishment bid significantly.
-Finally on June 3, 1987 the club was officially registered.
+Zakho went on to win the competition after defeating all the participants, including Duhok FC on penalties.
+In addition to the regional tournament that the Sporting Center achieved, they also found success in other sports such as basketball, wrestling, weightlifting and bodybuilding which improved their establishment bid significantly.
+Finally, on June 3, 1987 the club was officially registered.

 Debut season

 Since the club's inception in 1987 the club did not participate in any competition mandated by the Iraqi FA until 1990 for various reasons.
 Eventually they participated in the 1990/91 Third Division where they were in the Northern Group alongside At-Ta'mim club, Serwan club, Alkarma and Qurqosh.
 Each team would play home and away where the winner would go to the final of the 3rd league - the winner of this would be promoted to the Second Division.
 Zakho would top the group with 15 points but the 1991 uprisings in Iraq led to the cancellation of the remainder of the Iraqi football calendar.
-Zakho fans everywhere were extremely upset.
+Zakho fans everywhere were upset.